textpattern/textpattern/README.md

 ## Additional development tools

 Various components used within Textpattern CMS (such as the bundled themes and language translations) are maintained in standalone repositories.
-We have a simple development toolset built on [Node.js](https://nodejs.org/) to pull the distribution files of those repositories into the core as required.
+Texpattern has a simple development toolset built on [Node.js](https://nodejs.org/) to pull the distribution files of those repositories into the core as required.

 You can install Node.js using the [installer](https://nodejs.org/en/download/) or [package manager](https://nodejs.org/en/download/package-manager/).